 Nick Bono is an active duty US Army military intelligence officer who currently serves as an Army Fellow assigned to Headquarters, Department of the Army.
 He earned a BA from Rockhurst University, an MPM from Georgetown University, and a JD from the University of Tulsa College of Law, and is the co-founder of The Defense Policy Initiative.

 Max Brooks is the best-selling author of World War Z. He speaks regularly to military audiences to encourage mental agility and flexibility for problem solvers and leaders, writes widely on security and the military, and is also the author of the graphic novel The Harlem Hellfighters, which chronicles the little-known story of the first African-American regiment mustered to fight in WWI.

-Matt Cavanaugh is an active duty Army strategist with experience in eleven countries and assignments ranging from the Pentagon to Strategic Command and from Iraq to West Point.
-Matt serves on the Wounded Warrior Project’s Advisory Council, is a Term Member with the Council on Foreign Relations, is a Founding Member of the Military Writers Guild, and is a co-founder of the Modern War Institute at West Point.
+Matt Cavanaugh is an active duty US Army strategist with global experience and assignments ranging from the Pentagon to Korea and West Point to the Middle East.
+Matt has served on the Wounded Warrior Project’s Advisory Council and is a Term Member with the Council on Foreign Relations, a Founding Member of the Military Writers Guild, and a Non-Resident Fellow and the co-founder of the Modern War Institute at West Point.

 Steve Leonard joined the University of Kansas School of Business as the Director of the graduate program in Business and Organizational Leadership following a twenty-eight-year career in the US Army.
 He is a former senior military strategist, the co-founder of Divergent Options, a founding member of the Military Writers Guild, and the creative force behind Doctrine Man!!